emberjs/rfcs/text/0000-guides-restructure.md

 ### One last note

 The Guides are one of those things where everyone has an opinion, and that's ok!
 However, as a reminder, please be kind and constructive in your comments.
 The Guides and the tools they cover are the work of many dedicated community members.
-They are authored and maintained through great volunteered and donated effort.
-Although we always know there is room for improvement, we are proud of where we came from and excited for where we're going next.
+They are authored and maintained through donated effort, both by unpaid individuals and companies who encourage their teams to contribute.
+Although we always know there is room for improvement, we are proud of where we came from and excited for where we're going next!